nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 {% endhighlight %}

 You can provide a name for the client.
-The `:redirect_uri` attribute is not used in the authentication workflow we are using.
+The `:redirect_uri` attribute is not used in the authentication flow we are using.
 But still you should provide a valid URL to your client app here.
 The `website` parameter is just the URL of your client app's homepage.

 Finally you have to provide a unique `secret` and `identifier` for your app.
 These attributes must be known and used by the client app.
-In the authentication workflow we use, the `secret` does not provide additional security, as it can be read in the client's javascript code easily.
+In the authentication flow we use, the `secret` does not provide additional security, as it can be read in the client's javascript code easily.
 However, we still have to provide it, to identify our client app.